Jim McCalliog

 James McCalliog (born 23 September 1946) is a Scottish former football player and coach.
-He played in the Football League for Chelsea, Sheffield Wednesday, Wolverhampton Wanderers, Manchester United, Southampton and Lincoln City, as well as in the United States with Chicago Sting and in Norway with Lyn.
+He played in the Football League for Chelsea, Sheffield Wednesday, Wolverhampton Wanderers, Manchester United, Southampton and Lincoln City, as well as in the United States with Chicago Sting and in Norway with Lyn and Sarpsborg Fotball Klubb (SFK).

 He appeared for Sheffield Wednesday in the 1966 FA Cup Final, scoring one of the goals for the Owls in a 3–2 defeat by Everton.
 Ten years later, he played for Southampton in their 1976 FA Cup Final win against his former club Manchester United; McCalliog provided the assist for Bobby Stokes to score the only goal.

 McCalliog also won ten caps for Scotland between 1967 and 1971.
 He scored the third goal in Scotland's 3–2 win against England at Wembley in 1967.

 Club career

 McCalliog was selected to play for Glasgow Schools, before signing as an amateur with Leeds United in May 1963.
 However, he remained on the books of the West Yorkshire club for just four months before joining Chelsea in September 1963.

 He made his senior debut on his 18th birthday in a 3–0 League Cup win at Birmingham City, but managed just seven league appearances over a two-year stay.
 His only goals for Chelsea came on 21 November 1964, when he scored twice at Birmingham in a 6–1 victory.
 However, his potential was noted and, in October 1965, he transferred to Sheffield Wednesday for a then-record fee for a teenager of £37,500.

 His first season at Hillsborough saw him help the club to the FA Cup Final with a goal in their 2–0 semi-final victory over Chelsea at Villa Park.
 He scored again in the final against Everton, with the opening goal in the fourth minute as his team took a 2–0 lead.
 However, Everton mounted one of the greatest comebacks in FA Cup final history, and eventually ran out 3–2 winners.

 After almost four seasons and 174 appearances for the Owls, McCalliog moved on to fellow top-flight side Wolverhampton Wanderers for £70,000, where he was virtual ever-present over the next three seasons.
 He played in the club's run to the 1972 UEFA Cup Final, scoring a vital away goal against Juventus en route.
 In the final, a two-legged match against Tottenham Hotspur, he scored Wolves' only goal in a 2–1 first leg defeat at home, he also captained the team in both legs, in the absence of Mike Bailey.
 The second leg ended a 1–1 draw, leaving McCalliog with a runners-up medal.

 The 1973–74 season saw his appearances hampered by injuries and he did not win his place back for Wolves' League Cup win over Manchester City; Alan Sunderland taking his spot.
 Days later, on deadline day in March 1974, he left Wolves to join Manchester United for £60,000.